This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Chocolate Stout Beer: This is the base spirit.
-We used Samuel Smith Chocolate Stout because it has a unique malt flavor with dark chocolate notes.
+Chocolate Stout Beer: This is a type of beer made with cocoa extract, malted barley, hops, yeast, cane sugar, and water.
+We used Samuel Smith Old Brewery Organic Chocolate Stout because it has a unique malt flavor with dark chocolate notes.
 For a mocktail version of this drink, try Untitled Art Non Alcoholic Chocolate Milk Stout in place of the beer.

-Coffee Liqueur: This is a liqueur made with coffee, vanilla, sugar, and a neutral grain spirit.
-We used Tia Maria Cold Crew Coffee Liqueur because it has a sweet yet full-bodied flavor accented with strong coffee notes.
-For a mocktail version of this drink, try Lyre’s Coffee Originale in place of the coffee liqueur.
+Coffee Liqueur: This is a liqueur made with coffee, spices, sugar, and alcohol.
+We used Tia Maria Cold Brew Coffee Liqueur because it has a sweet yet full-bodied flavor accented with strong coffee notes.
+For a mocktail version of this drink, try Lyre’s Coffee Original Non-Alcoholic Spirit in place of the coffee liqueur.

 Tasting Notes